qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 $ node-tick-processor v8.log
 {% endhighlight %}

 Its also possible to programatically enable it, such that you enable it by sending a signal and then turn it off after collecting profiler data, but I haven't experimented with that and YMMV.
-My understanding is that the profiler runs anyway in v8, to enable it to find and compile hot code, so the overhead of --prof shouldn't be huge.
-We have run it in production and it has helped us with CPU issues.
-For memory leak, see my previous post on node-time.
+The profiler runs anyway in v8, to identify code that is hot and optimize, so the overhead of --prof isn't much.
+We have run it in production and it has helped us figure CPU issues.

 ### Enable GOD Mode with REPL